 Too sexy for Steam?

 A few days ago, some visual novel developers reported that they received emails from Steam.
 The emails informed them that their games were reported for pornographic content.
+Here you will get a best genuine penis extender available online, go through it.
+There are sex toys available in the markets, which provide satisfaction of men, women.
+To accomplishes by allowing both the user and the partner to experience the maximum levels of sexual fulfilment go through vrsextoys.com.au.
 They had two weeks to remove the offending content or their games would be removed from Steam.
 Some of these developers and their games are:

 - Lupiesoft, creators of Mutiny!!.